ESHE Board Elections - 2017

 I am an archaeologist with a PhD obtained in 2016 from Aarhus University, Denmark, where I am also currently working as postdoctoral researcher.
 During my studies I have spent time at Leiden University (the Netherlands), Tübingen University and the Senckenberg Institute in Frankfurt (Germany).
 My research focuses on Neanderthal biogeography with emphasis on understanding drivers and constraints of human dispersal and mobility at high northern latitudes.

 I have been a member of ESHE since 2013 and with two exceptions I have attended all annual meetings.
 I support ESHE’S goal to promote public awareness of the study of human evolution and I highly appreciate its integration of biological and cultural perspectives as well as bridging role between junior and senior researcher.
-I am particularly committed to encouraging the active integration of early carrier researchers in the ESHE agenda.
+I am particularly committed to encouraging the active integration of early career researchers in the ESHE agenda.
 I am running as candidate for Regular Board Member 2017 with the aim of actively supporting the organisation of the society and with the added goal to gain insights enabling hosting a future ESHE meeting in Scandinavia.

 Karen Ruebens received her PhD from the University of Southampton (UK) in 2012 and has since been working as a postdoctoral researcher at the Max Planck Institute for Evolutionary Anthropology (MPI-EVA, Leipzig) and the MONREPOS Archaeological Research Centre for Human Behavioural Evolution (Neuwied).
 Her research interests are focused on unravelling Neanderthal behaviour through wider-scale comparative lithic analyses.
 After a maternity break in 2016 she successfully obtained a fellowship through the Marie Skłodowska-Curie Career Restart scheme for a project at MPI-EVA focussing on Middle Palaeolithic projectile technology in Western Europe.